-2018, the Idaho Supreme Court rejected a resolution by the Idaho State Bar Association to adopt a modified version of ABA Model Rule 8.4(g).
-On April 23, 2018, after a public comment period, the Supreme Court of Tennessee denied a petition to adopt a slightly modified version of ABA Model Rule 8.4(g).
-The petition had been filed by the Tennessee Bar Association and the Tennessee Board of Professional Responsibility.
-The Tennessee Attorney General filed a comment letter, explaining that a black letter rule based on ABA Model Rule 8.4(g) "would violate the constitutional rights of Tennessee attorneys and conflict with the existing Rules of Professional Conduct."
+8.4(g).61 The petition had been filed by the Tennessee Bar Association and the Tennessee Board of Professional Responsibility.
+The Tennessee Attorney General filed a comment letter, explaining that a black letter rule based on ABA Model Rule 8.4(g) "would violate the constitutional rights of Tennessee attorneys and conflict with the existing Rules of Professional Conduct."62

-On September 25, 2017, the Supreme Court of Nevada granted the request of the Board of Governors of the State Bar of Nevada to withdraw its petition urging adoption of Model Rule 8.4(g).
-In a letter to the Court, dated September 6, 2017, the State Bar President explained that "the language used in other jurisdictions was inconsistent and changing," and, therefore, "the Board of Governors determined it prudent to retract [the Petition] with reservation to refile [it] when, and if the language in the rule sorts out in other jurisdictions."
+In September 2017, the Supreme Court of Nevada granted the request of the Board of Governors of the State Bar of Nevada to withdraw its petition urging adoption of Model Rule 8.4(g).63 In a letter to the Court, the State Bar President explained that "the language used in other jurisdictions was inconsistent and changing," and, therefore, "the Board of Governors determined it prudent to retract [the Petition] with reservation to refile [it] when, and if the language in the rule sorts out in other jurisdictions."64

-In June 2017, the Supreme Court of South Carolina rejected adoption of ABA Model Rule 8.4(g).
-The Court acted after the state bar's House of Delegates, as well as the state attorney general, recommended against its adoption.
+In June 2017, the Supreme Court of South Carolina rejected adoption of ABA Model Rule 8.4(g).65 The Court acted after the state bar's House of Delegates, as well as the state attorney general, recommended against its adoption.66

-On May 13, 2019, the Maine Supreme Court announced that it had adopted a modified version of ABA Model Rule 8.4(g).
-The Maine rule is significantly narrower than the ABA Model Rule in several ways.
+In May 2019, the Maine Supreme Court announced that it had adopted a modified version of ABA Model Rule 8.4(g).67 The Maine rule is significantly narrower than the ABA Model Rule in several ways.
 First, the Maine rule's definition of "discrimination" is substantially more circumscribed than the ABA Model Rule's definition of "discrimination."
-Second, its https://www.tncourts.gov/sites/default/files/order denying 8.4g petition .pdf.
+Second, its